-2.5.1.5 Rules of the Route
+2.6.1.5 Engineering Access Statement

-The Rules of the Route set out the possessions required by the Infrastructure Manager in order to carry out inspections, maintenance, repair, renewal and enhancement works on HS1.
-The Rules of the Route specify:
+The Engineering Access Statement set out the possessions required by the Infrastructure Manager in order to carry out inspections, maintenance, repair, renewal and enhancement works on HS1.
+The Engineering Access Statement specify:

-- (a) the location, number, timing and duration of any possessions of any track or section of track, which enable inspection, maintenance, renewal and repair thereof or of any other railway asset or any other works in relation thereto, and any restrictions regarding those possessions; - (b) any temporary speed and other restrictions on the operation of trains on any section of track (including the intended duration of such restrictions), which may be necessary to carry out any inspection, maintenance, renewal or repair referred to in section 2.5.1.5(a) above; and - (c) any alternative train routes or stopping patterns which may apply during any possessions referred to in section 2.5.1.5(a) above.
+- (a) the location, number, timing and duration of any possessions of any track or section of track, which enable inspection, maintenance, renewal and repair thereof or of any other railway asset or any other works in relation thereto, and any restrictions regarding those possessions; - (b) any temporary speed and other restrictions on the operation of trains on any section of track (including the intended duration of such restrictions), which may be necessary to carry out any inspection, maintenance, renewal or repair referred to in section 2.6.1.5(a) above; and - (c) any alternative train routes or stopping patterns which may apply during any possessions referred to in section 2.6.1.5(a) above.

-The Rules of the Route are settled each year through a consultation process set out in Condition D3 of Part D of the HS1 Network Code.
+The Engineering Access Statement is settled each year through a consultation process set out in Condition D2 of Part D of the HS1 Network Code.
 Please contact the Infrastructure Manager for further information at the address set out in section 1.8.1.
-It is proposed to amend the name "Rules of the Route" to "Engineering Access Statement" as part of the proposed changes to Part D of the HS1 Network Code as described in Section 2.5.1.1.

-2.5.1.6 Rules of the Plan
+2.6.1.6 Timetabling Planning Rules

-Amongst other things, the Rules of the Plan contain the rules for regulating the standard timings which enable the scheduling of trains into the Working Timetable.
+Amongst other things, the Timetabling Planning Rules contain the rules regulating the standard timings with other matters enabling trains to be scheduled into the working timetable for the various parts of the rail network.

-The Rules of the Plan also contain a procedure to enable amendments to be made to the Rules of the Route and the Rules of the Plan other than through the annual consultation process set out in Condition D3 of Part D of the HS1 Network Code.
-No changes may be made to the Rules of the Route or the Rules of the Plan unless the Infrastructure Manager has consulted, to the extent reasonably practicable, with each TOC affected by the proposed change and due regard has been had to the decision criteria specified in Condition D8 of Part D of the HS1 Network Code.
+The Timetabling Planning Rules also contain a procedure to enable amendments to be made to the Engineering Access Statement and the Timetabling Planning Rules other than through the annual consultation process set out in Condition D2 of Part D of the HS1 Network Code.
+No changes may be made to the Engineering Access Statement or the Timetabling Planning Rules unless the Infrastructure Manager has consulted, to the extent reasonably practicable, with each TOC affected by the proposed change and due regard has been had to the decision criteria specified in Condition D4 of Part D of the HS1 Network Code.

-The Rules of the Plan are settled each year through a consultation process set out in Condition D3 of Part D of the HS1 Network Code.
-It is proposed to amend the name "Rules of the Plan" to "Timetable Planning Rules" as part of the proposed changes to Part D of the HS1 Network Code as described in Section 2.5.1.1.
+The Timetabling Planning Rules are settled each year through a consultation process set out in Condition D2 of Part D of the HS1 Network Code.
 Please contact the Infrastructure Manager for further information at the address set out in section 1.8.1.

-2.5.2 HS1 Standards and HS1 Rule Book
+2.6.2 HS1 Standards and HS1 Rule Book